thesoul214/typescript-cheatsheet/README.md

   /// <reference path="./src/myNamespace.ts" />
 ```

-The triple forward dash `///` notation, **must to be included in order to help the compiler understand (think of Webpack's v^4.0 magic comments)**.
-The reference tags don't exist in JavaScript and will be compiled to ES5 JavaScript that can run in browsers.
+The triple forward dash `///` notation, **must to be included in order to help the compiler understand (think of Webpack"s v^4.0 magic comments)**.
+The reference tags don"t exist in JavaScript and will be compiled to ES5 JavaScript that can run in browsers.

 In the following example we have 2 namespaces named `Circle` and `Rectangle` respectively, while at the same time both of the former being inside the same `MyMath` namespace. **This is to show that in TypeScript the variable names of the namespaces are global and unique**.